willfaught/willfaught.github.io/content/blog/2013-01-11-igns-2013-pc-game-predictions.md

 link: http://www.ign.com/articles/2013/01/10/10-bold-pc-predictions-for-2013
 tags:
 - playing
-title: IGN's 2013 PC game predictions
+title: IGN's 2013 PC Game Predictions
 ---

 >Half-Life 3 will be announced as a multiplatform title as soon as Sony and Microsoft unveil their next-generation hardware plans.